muradaghyv/contextual_embeddings/notes.md

 * I tried to run training script of BGE-M3 model, but it was giving so much errors.
 I fixed all of them, but 1 of them remained problematic.

 * **CUDA Out-Of-Memory** problem.
 It says that 5.5 GiB of GPU storage is used and 2.12 more GoB is needed for storing optimizer states, however, there is no such an available memory on GPU.
 I have to analyze this script from the very beginning and understand what is the problem.
 It looks like that tis is a significant problem and I need to address ASAP.

+## Notes 23.06.2025
+* BGE-M3 Model couldn't be trained on my local machine (work computer) because of memory constraints.
+The model is too large to be trained on GPU with VRAM of 8 GB.

+* I had to train BGE-M3 model on AWS Server.
+There were some problems that made training procedure to lag, but it was trained finally.

+* The training has been done for **10** epochs with batch_size **2** per device.
+Maximum sequence length for query is **256**, whereas maximum sequence length for a passage was also **256**.
+Train group size was **4**.

+### TODO:
+* Some training parameters for example (*train_group_size*) remained unclear to me.
+I have to look through and understand what each parameter does in the training.

+* Trained model is on the server.
+I copied it using `scp` command to my local folder (but in home computer).
+I uploaded this to Google drive for accessing on my work computer (I cannot connect to AWS Server at work due to restrictions).
+However, when I downloaded the files from Google Drive, the downloaded file's structure is different from the original. **I have to observe carefully what there is inside the orignial trained model file**.

+* Training has been done and the next stage is **evaluation**.
+Actually, `FlagEmbedding` directory contains very good documentation for evaluating the fine-tuned model.
+I have to perform actions according to ``Custom Dataset`` heading on `FlagEmbedding.examples.evaluation`.

+* **According to the documentation I have to create an evaluation dataset for evaluating the model.
+This is the most important process.
+I have to do it ASAP**.